About Single Sign-On

 ChaosSearch provides users with a straightforward integration to common SSO services.

 In addition to its local authentication and authorization support, ChaosSearch supports single sign on (SSO) integrations with popular identity identity provider (IdP) services such as Auth0, Okta, Google, Azure AD, and others to authenticate and authorize user access.
+ChaosSearch authentication uses the recommended Authorization Code Flow with Proof Key for Code Exchange (PKCE).

-These topics describe the ChaosSearch SSO models and how to configure them.
+These topics describe the ChaosSearch SSO models.

 Overview of ChaosSearch SP-Initiated SSO Model